skhiggins/skhiggins.github.io/README.md

 ## License

 Code for the Jekyll theme (all `.md`, `.html`, `.scss` files) is MIT license.
-This license applies to all code, but not to published papers or photos included in this repository.
+This license applies to all code, but not to papers or photos included in this repository.